thomashoneyman/real-world-pact/03-charkha-lending/README.md

 # Charkha Lending Project

-:warning: Charkha is still under active development.
+:warning: The Charkha frontend is still in active development.
 Stay tuned!

 The Charkha lending protocol is a complete decentralized lending app built on Kadena's Chainweb blockchain.
 Decentralized finance has been one of the standout uses of smart contracts and Charkha is inspired by the popular [Compound](https://compound.finance) lending protocol.

 Charkha contains all the components of a real-world DeFi project, including:

 1. The [Charkha white paper](./Charkha-Protocol-Whitepaper.pdf) which describes the protocol in depth, and which you should read first (it also has [a collection of examples](./Charkha-Protocol-Examples.pdf)).
-2. A [development guide](./guide), which explains the major concepts that are implemented in the smart contracts.
+2. A [development guide](./guide), which explains how we translated the white paper into smart contract implementations.
 3. A collection of [thoroughly-commented smart contracts](./contracts) that implement the protocol and tests.
 4. A complete [TypeScript + React frontend](./frontend) that shows the current markets and their interest rates and allows you to lend and borrow assets, submit governance proposals, liquidate under-collateralized accounts, and more.